Orbis-Software-Services/Unix-PnW-API/README.md

 it's simple! head over to your command terminal (only works for unix systems currently)

-Locate the folder which you put the files, copy the folder address
+Locate the folder which you put the files (you need to clone the folder from github first) , copy the folder address (enter either the raw or processed folder)

 and enter it inside the terminal using `cd address here`